Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ## Front-End Setup
-1. Open your command line/terminal and navigate to the "Client" folder using the command line. use the following commands:
+1. Open your command line/terminal and navigate to the "client" folder using the command line. use the following commands:
 ```
 npm init -y